3D Printed Gaming Figures

 Tabletop gaming development is heavily reliant on storytelling and gameplay mechanics.
 In traditional game design, the ability to intertwine their art and figures to play into these elements comes at the final stages of design.
 For Syther Gaming, 3D printing has allowed them to develop the universe of their feature game alongside the other crucial elements for a cohesive final product.

-Before including 3D printing, the industry’s traditional methods include:
+Before including 3D printing for game pieces, the industry’s traditional methods include:

 1. Generic figures that did not provide storytelling art direction

 2. A design process that left the art as an afterthought

 3. Lack of model verification, or expensive prototypes

 By applying 3D printing, the company was able to:

 1. Apply visuals early in the designing process